-- A research about the co2e voluntary and coactive market experiences at international level - The guidelines underlying the technical content of the pilot action - Three protocols covering the three basic areas of development of the system:
+- Research about the CO2e voluntary and coactive market experiences at international level - The guidelines underlying the technical content of the pilot action - Three protocols covering the three basic areas of development of the system: - Market protocol - Calculation system protocol - o Cultivation protocol - Documents for the participating actors (sellers and buyers of credits) defining the comm itments and the development plan.

-Market protocol

-Calculation system protocol

-Cultivation protocol

-• Documents for the participating actors (sellers and buyers of credits) defining the comm itments and the development plan.

-During the pilot phase of GECO2 more than 350 farmers have been contacted and 160 farms have been selected to participate.
+During the pilot phase of GECO2 more than 42 farmers have been contacted and 36 farms have been selected to participate.

-Number of agricultural companies per region:
+Number of agricultural companies in Zadar region: